Italian prosecutors open manslaughter probe into factory blaze

-Officials said authorities were struggling to control the thousands of Chinese factories that had transformed the town of Prato in recent years, often employing unregistered workers in conditions unions describe as "near slavery".
+Officials said authorities were struggling to control the thousands of Chinese factories that have transformed the town of Prato in recent years, often employing unregistered workers in conditions unions describe as "near slavery".

 "Most of the companies are organised like this.
 It's the Far West," Prato chief prosecutor Piero Tony told local media.

-The fire in an industrial zone near Prato on Sunday killed seven workers who were apparently sleeping in an improvised dormitory built above the workshop where they were employed.
+The fire in an industrial zone near Prato on Sunday killed seven workers who were apparently sleeping in an improvised dormitory of cardboard cubicles built above the workshop where they were employed.
 The seven have not been formally identified and the cause of the blaze is still being investigated.

-Tony said Prato prosecutors were preparing to open a formal investigation against two or three individuals into suspected offences including multiple manslaughter.
+Prato prosecutors are preparing to open a formal investigation against two or three individuals into suspected offences including multiple manslaughter, Tony said.
 Speaking on RAI state radio, he said the immediate suspects were all Chinese but he would not rule out targeting Italian nationals as well.

 Prato, with some 15,000 Chinese residents in a population of under 200,000, and thousands of others believed to be working in the area illegally, has become one of the centres of a shadow economy based around ill-supervised and often illegal workshops turning out garments for export as well as for well-known retailers.

-Authorities have been struggling to contain the situation for years, setting up a special task force in 2010 involving local officials and law enforcement bodies.
-But the situation has worsened as Italy's economic recession has cut resources.
+Authorities have been struggling to contain the situation for years, setting up a special task force in 2010 involving local officials and law enforcement bodies and the situation has worsened as Italy's economic recession has cut resources.

-"It's true, the crisis is changing, and in some ways worsening the abuses that inspectors are seeing," Giovannini told the daily La Stampa.
+"It's true, the crisis is changing, and in some ways worsening the abuses that inspectors are seeing," Labour Minister Enrico Giovannini told the daily La Stampa.

-He said the abuses were not limited to Prato but were also seen in other parts of the country, notably around the crime-ridden southern city of Naples, suggesting the problem was even more serious than it appeared.
+He said that the problems were not limited to Prato but were seen in other parts of the country, notably around the crime-ridden southern city of Naples, suggesting the problem was even more serious than it appeared.

 "The main province in terms of irregularities is Naples.
 Prato is at number 10," he said.